Remortgages for Over 60s: Your Options at Retirement Age

 However, as you pass the 55-year mark, options begin to taper, though prospects remain reasonably accessible for those above 60 and somewhat viable for individuals over 65.

-Employing a good mortgage broker can markedly streamline this journey, especially if you are over 60 or 70.
-A broker can quickly identify lenders willing to consider your remortgage application, saving you a good deal of time and effort.
+A qualified broker can quickly identify lenders willing to consider your remortgage application, saving you a good deal of time and effort.

 How Much Can I Remortgage?

-To gauge how much you might be eligible to borrow through a remortgage, make use of the handy calculator below.
 It offers an estimated amount based on your income streams – which could be your State Pension, a private pension, or perhaps a company pension (and your partner’s income if you’re considering a joint mortgage).

 Feel free to incorporate other types of pensions into the calculator to explore the potential borrowing scope from a fitting lender.